 Owing to harsh operating conditions, electric or mechanical shocks, or exposure to extreme pressure and temperatures, certain equipment/instruments/measuring devices tend to degrade over time.
 This tends to disrupt the accuracy of the measurement process.
-Therefore, equipment calibration must be carried out on a regular basis.
+Therefore, instrument calibration must be carried out on a regular basis.

 Things to Remember While Calibrating Equipment